alt-shreya/improv-chatbot/ReadME.md

 ### Project Features

 #### Chatbot Implementation:
-* Utilizes Google Gemini and LangChain to create an intelligent and interactive chatbot.
+* Uses Google Gemini and LangChain to create an intelligent and interactive chatbot.
 * Trained on a custom dataset consisting of FAQs from my improv troupe to enhance contextual understanding.

 #### FAQ Dataset: